md-akhi/SHDateTime-js/docs/en/get-month.md

 # Return value

 An integer number, between 0 and 11, representing the month in the given date according to local time.
-0 corresponds to January, 1 to February, and so on.
+0 corresponds to Farvardin, 1 to February, and so on.

 # Examples